Everton F.C.: Relationships with other clubs

 Everton is connected to many other sports clubs and organisations.
 It has links with Irish football academy Ballyoulster United in Celbridge, the Canadian Ontario Soccer Association, and the Thai Football Association (where there is a competition named the Chang-Everton Cup, competed for by local schoolboys).
 The club also has a football academy in the Cypriot city of Limassol and a partnership agreement with American club Pittsburgh Riverhounds.

 Everton has links with Chilean team Everton de Viña del Mar, who were named after the club.
 On 4 August 2010, the two Evertons played each other in a friendly match at Goodison Park named the "Copa Hermandad" to mark the centenary of the Chilean team.
 The occasion was organised by the Ruleteros Society, which was founded to promote connections between the two clubs.
 Other Everton clubs also exist in Colonia in Uruguay, La Plata and Río Cuarto in Argentina, Elk Grove in the U.S. state of California, and Cork in Ireland.
 There was also a team named Everton in Trinidad and Tobago.
 There was an Everton club in Auckland, New Zealand from 1907 to 1915 named because of the first FA Cup win.

 The club owned and operated a professional basketball team by the name of the Everton Tigers, who competed in the top-tier British Basketball League.
-The team was launched in the summer of 2007 as part of the club's Community programme and played its home games at the Greenbank Sports Academy in Liverpool's Mossley Hill suburb.
+The team was launched in the summer of 2007 as part of the club's Community programme and played their home games at the Greenbank Sports Academy in Liverpool's Mossley Hill suburb.
 The team was an amalgam of the Toxteth Tigers community youth programme, which started in 1968.
 The team quickly became one of the most successful in the league by winning the BBL Cup in 2009 and the play-offs in 2010.
 However, Everton withdrew funding before the 2010–11 season and the team was re-launched as the Mersey Tigers.

+Everton's owners also own AS Roma.